Suitable sugarcane to diversify income and add value

 - Sugar Research Australia

-This project is seeking identify and develop new opportunities for diversification for sugarcane growers and millers in tropical Far North Queensland by examining options to:
+This project seeks to identify and develop new opportunities for diversification for sugarcane growers and millers in tropical Far North Queensland by examining options to:

 - add-value to the fibre, molasses and tops of the sugarcane plant.